 I work down the value string and across the fishtail and head at the same time; the more steps I paint in, the more tuned-in my eyes become to the value shifts.

 Flat ‘Bright’ Golden Synthetic, size #10 flat synthetic brush from Rosemary & Co

 Step #4 – Adding Cool Hues

-I mix it with the Raw Umber to produce a muted green/blue – perfect for the darkest areas of the fish.
-I then use the pre-mixed Raw Umber and Titanium White values in the colour string, to tweak the colour.
+I mix it with the Raw Umber to produce a muted green/blue – perfect for the fish’s darkest areas.
+I then use the pre-mixed Raw Umber and Titanium White values in the colour string to tweak the colour.

 I’ve chosen this blue because it also has a lovely transparent quality to it, which will make it handy in the later stages of the painting for the clear final blue glazes.

 However, once I’d painted in my muted green/blue mix onto the dark areas, it looked too green, so I introduce a red to balance this out.

 I’m using a Permanent Alizarin Crimson.
 Again, this pigment has a great transparent quality, so it will also work well in the later glazes.

 The colour is much more sympathetic once it’s been neutralized by the red.

 Step #5 – Adding Warm Hues